 When selecting a pick for country, you need to think about what complements your technique and gear the best.
 If you have a darker voiced guitar, you may need a brighter pick to compensate.
 Also, if you have trouble picking quickly, you may need to switch pick thickness.
 Country guitar is generally voiced brightly with a very snappy response, so getting that kind of tone should be your goal.

-So I’m not going to recommend really big things here.
+We're not going to recommend really big things here.
 We’ve got specialty articles dedicated to that, and there’s no point in repeating ourselves.
 So instead this is going to focus on easy and (relatively) cheap ways to “country-fy” the rig you already have.

 The choice of gigging guitarists the world over, D’Addario’s EXL110 Nickel Would Guitar Strings pose a great value to any musician.
 Manufactured in the U.S.A., every D’Addario string set ships in a corrosion resistant package, ensuring that the strings you buy will always arrive fresh.
 D’Addario strings are also made with a unique hex core, allowing the wire wrapping to grip tighter and last longer.

-Why I Recommend This: D’Addario has a well deserved reputation for making great strings, and selling them at a very fair price.
+Why We Recommend This: D’Addario has a well deserved reputation for making great strings, and selling them at a very fair price.
 Aside from that, nickel strings have a very bright voicing and a lot of “snap” making them a cheap and easy way to get a bit closer to good country tone.

-Why I Recommend This: Picking up a Squier Telecaster is a great way to see whether or not a Telecaster is a good fit for you.
+Why We Recommend This: Picking up a Squier Telecaster is a great way to see whether or not a Tele is a good fit for you.
 This one isn’t too expensive, and if you decide you want to move on to a better model it should retain a pretty good portion of its value.
 Most Squiers are also made out of decent wood, so it would also provide a pretty solid platform for modding should you decide to go that route.